Jankatay/DupeFinder/README.md

 Go to build directory :
 `cd DupeFinder/src/build`

-Make a folder for your <VERSION string> We will use Desktop-Release.
+Make a folder for your version.
+We will use Desktop-Release.
 See Optional Versions at the bottom and replace if you need.
 `mkdir Desktop-Release`

 Go to the new directory